 Requests for institutional membership in appropriate professional organizations may be submitted as part of local budget requests.
 Individual memberships are not provided from institutional funds.

 The Durham Tech Teaching-Learning Center (TLC) carries out its mission to enhance teaching and learning excellence for faculty, students, and staff at the college.
 The TLC conducts orientations for new faculty members and coordinates on-campus professional development for college faculty.
 Administrative and support staff members are welcome to attend TLC workshops.
 In addition, the TLC also publishes a professional journal entitled Learning Matters, which focuses on various aspects of teaching and learning.
-A schedule of TLC events is available at http://courses.durhamtech.edu/tlc.
+View the TLC blog.

 Durham Technical Community College